 Aging beauties and their male prostitutes - it was the theme of many a Tennessee Williams tale.
 This was based on his 1950 novel which took a decade to be made - the success of Cat on a Hot Tin Roof and Suddenly Last Summer showed there was still a low of box office hunger for melodramas about horny women.

 This has Viven Leigh as an actor who decides to quit a play then her husband dies.
 She goes to Rome, where the availability of male prostitutes is emphasised in the opening sequences.
-This presumably upset the Italian government who temporary withdrew permission.
+This presumably upset the Italian government who temporary withdrew permission to make the movie there.

 Warren Beatty actively went after the role of the male gigolo.
 He puts on the spray tan and the accent and does alright.
 Sometimes he's effective.
 Other times he's embarassing and overacts.